budmaash/Web-App/README.md

 - 🗂️ Category breakdown that mirrors the categories defined in your spreadsheet
 - 📝 Choose from any CSV answer keys stored in the `data/` directory
 - 🔁 Quickly rescore another student without reloading the page
+- 📄 Automatically archive each score report as a CSV file for future reference

 ## Project structure